Canon 1300D versus Sony A58

 Feature comparison: Canon 1300D vs Sony A58

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the Sony A58 has an electronic viewfinder (1440k dots), while the 1300D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The adjacent table lists some of the other core features of the Canon 1300D and Sony A58 along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 1300D and the Canon 1300D?
+Is there a clear favorite between the Canon 1300D and the Sony A58?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1300D: